pippinbarr/cart253/outline.md

 ### Programming and AI

-It is course policy that no student will use AI tools or similar to help them with their programming work.
-There is a great conversation to be had about these tools and we should have it, but the bottom line is that this course is about learning to code from the ground up.
+It is course policy that no student will use AI tools or similar to produce their work.
+There is a great conversation to be had about these tools and we should have it, but the bottom line is that this course is about learning to code, not having it done for us.

 ## Costs